jlleblanc/blog.jlleblanc.com/_posts/2015-03-08-first-pot-of-jambalaya.markdown

 My dinner guests arrived soon after and we dished up.
 I had forgotten to bring Tabasco sauce, but we ended up not needing it.
 Since this was the first time I'd really had jambalaya with andouille sausage (that I can remember), I underestimated the Scoville scale contribution it made.
 It was certainly very tasty and wasn't super spicy, but it did have more of a kick than I was anticipating.

 Everything turned out a little different than I was anticipating, but in the end, I felt like I'd done the recipe justice.
-Will definitely make it again, although I'll probably look into different sources for andouille sausage.
+Will definitely make it again, although I'll probably keep the heat a little lower.